maxtepkeev/python-redmine/docs/configuration.rst

 ++++++++

 Now you need to configure the Redmine object and pass it a few parameters.
-The only required parameter is the Redmine location:
+The only required parameter is the Redmine location (without the forward slash in the end):

 .. code-block:: python